andrejjakovljevic/-MultitaskingKernel/README.md

-# -MultitaskingKernel
+# 8086 Kernel

-Preemptive multitasking kernel with time sharing for 8086 architecture (threads, semaphores, events, thread signals)
+## Preemptive multitasking kernel with time sharing for 8086 architecture, written as a school project

+Includes:
+- Threads
+- Semaphores
+- Events
+- Thread signals